Skip to main content

 Cookbook Mutability

 For example, name/version collisions can occur when users temporarily fork an upstream cookbook.
 Even if the user contributes their change and the maintainer is responsive, there may be a period of time where the user needs their fork to make progress.
-This situation presents a versioning dilemma: if the user does not update their own version, they must overwrite the existing copy of that cookbook on the Chef Infra Server, wheres if they do update the version number it might conflict with the version number of the future release of that upstream cookbook.
+This situation presents a versioning dilemma: if the user doesn’t update their own version, they must overwrite the existing copy of that cookbook on the Chef Infra Server, wheres if they do update the version number it might conflict with the version number of the future release of that upstream cookbook.

 Opaque IDs